btquanto/enlvn.club/_posts/2017-01-13-deploying-your-blog-with-jekyll.md

 That's pretty much done.
 Now, everytime you want your server to fetch new blog posts from github and regenerate your blog, just call `udpate_blog`.

+# Auto generate your blog when pushing to github